 “Lochia is like a very heavy period, with bleeding being the heaviest during the first three to ten days after birth.
 The color of the blood will go from dark red to pink to brown to yellow-white.
 Until the bleeding stops, we recommend using pads rather than tampons, which can cause infection.”

-If you’re losing blood in large clots or need to change out your pads every hour or more, call your provider.
+If you’re losing blood in large clots (larger than a walnut) or need to change out your pads every hour or more, call your provider.

 It’s important to try to stay hydrated and avoid getting constipated after birth.
-Drink as much water as you can and eat food with lots of fiber, like fruits and vegetables and wholegrains.
+Drink as much water as you can and eat food with lots of fiber, like fruits and vegetables, whole grains, and nuts.

 Avoiding constipation can help reduce abdominal pain and softer stools make those first few post-birth poops easier.